Leonhard Kubizek: Writing

 In 1986, eight years after his first solo concert, Kubizek had a complete psychological and physical breakdown, which he would later refer to as “Performer's Burn-Out” or “Performer's Success Syndrome”.

 He eventually went through reorientation, moving to the United States and using the name Pat Leonhard, studying Directing and Screenwriting, as well as clinical hypnosis and Neuro-Associative-Conditioning.
 He intensively researched various ways of learning, conditioning and reproduction of artistic and scientific potentials.
 As explorations went on, he developed a modern approach, these days known as mymozartScan, which he also taught at the University of Music and Performing Arts in Vienna.

-In a little while he had a well-known name as a mental-coach and counsellor, working successfully with numerous performing artists, orchestras, TV-companies and movie-productions, in addition to corporations and project-based corporation-structures in the US and Europe.
+He then gained a reputation as a mental coach and counsellor, working with performing artists, orchestras, TV companies and film productions, in addition to corporate clients in the US and Europe.

 He has also worked as a sketch writer for a Pittsburgh-based TV comedy-program.